Most event professionals agree that a virtual conference or event holds distinct advantages over an in-person event.

-For some, virtual events are merely a back-up plan if meeting in-person is not possible.
-Others are planning for a hybrid approach right from the outset, not least because it means a wider reach.
+For some, a virtual conference is merely a back-up plan if meeting in-person is not possible.
+Others are leveraging a hybrid event platform from the outset, not least because it means a wider reach.
 And yet others are choosing to stick to a virtual-only format.
-Even setting aside social distancing requirements and travel restrictions, there are logistical, economic, and environmental benefits to virtual events.
+Even setting aside unexpected circumstances such as weather events or travel restrictions, there are logistical, economic, and environmental benefits to virtual events.

 The upshot?
 Virtual conference engagement is here to stay.
 With that said, there is a steep learning curve for virtual event planners who may be inexperienced with the format.

 When in-person conferences were the norm, event organizers could rely on AV teams to ensure that on-stage presentations went smoothly.
 Plenary sessions were mostly handled by the speakers themselves.
 Now that many events have pivoted to a virtual format, organizers have to take a more hands-on role in managing the quality of their live sessions and organizing the entire run of show.

 Are you planning a virtual conference?
 Download the free Virtual Show Flow Template so you can build your run of show like a pro!

 Conference live streaming technology has come a long way since the glorified Zoom calls of 2020.
 Attendees now expect virtual content to be as engaging as in-person presentations — or better.
 In an increasingly competitive online virtual event landscape, failing to captivate them with professional, polished live stream production means they might not be back next time.